p2004a/pulseaudio-chromecast-sink/README.md

 -----

 This program requires following libraries to be installed in your
-system: Boost Asio, libavahi-client, libpulse, protobuf-lite.
+system: Boost Asio, libavahi-client, libpulse, protobuf-lite, spdlog.
 The build process also requires `protoc` protobuf compiler to be installed.

     $ mkdir build
     $ cd build